John F. Kennedy School (PreK-K) -

 In an effort to help our school community better understand the benefits and process around pooled testing, our district nurses have put together Nursing News (linked here) which includes all the relevant information to make an informed decision.
 Individuals who participate in pooled testing are exempt from quarantine in the classroom, bus, sports, or other school-related activities should they be identified as a close contact.

 Consents are required to be enrolled in pooled testing (One Form Per Child).
-Once consents and supplies are received, specific pools will be established by our nursing staff based on numbers per classroom/advisory and Pooled Testing will begin on October 4th.
+Once consents and supplies are received, specific pools will be established by our nursing staff based on numbers per classroom/advisory.

 Enter this Access Code specific to your Child's School: